pelias/pelias/README.md

 To try out Pelias quickly, use our [Docker](https://github.com/pelias/docker/) setup.
 It uses Docker and docker-compose to allow you to quickly set up a Pelias instance for a small area (by default Portland, Oregon) in under 30 minutes.

-To do a _real_ installation of Pelias for production use or serious development, read our [full installation docs](https://github.com/pelias/documentation/blob/master/pelias_from_scratch.md).
+Alternatively, for a bit more info on the different pieces of Pelias, read our [full installation docs](https://github.com/pelias/documentation/blob/master/pelias_from_scratch.md).

 ### What's it built with?
 Pelias itself (the import pipelines and API) is written in [Node.js](https://nodejs.org/), which makes it highly